wildingelijah/3DChess/README.md

 ## About The Project

 The game is a fully functioning two player chess game.
 It allows players to perform all correct movements usually found in chess rules.
-It has multiple features that enhance user experience nad playability.
+It has multiple features that enhance user experience and playability.
 And we even added a little flare (colourful, floating teapots that rotate around the board) to make the game look fun and enjoyable!

 ## Pictures